Energy and Environment Encyclopedias Articles

 8 Feb 2019 - Author(s): Pierre BEREST

 Imagine this: You’re hiking across the magnificent Luberon massif in Southern France.
 You pass a herd of sheep and a shepherd watching over them, but around the next corner on your path hides an industrial installation, lying quietly between two hills: offices, pumping stations, and well heads (as you see in Figure 1).
+You probably don’t realize that, at a depth of one kilometre under your feet, lies a significant portion of France’s strategic oil reserves.

 7 Feb 2019 - Author(s): Ghislain DE MARSILY